Microorganisms can be used to make food e.g. bread, wine, cheese and yoghurt.

 3) Freezing - keeps food below -18°C, slowing down reactions taking place in the microorganism and freezing the water in the food.

-Created by gordonbrad about 3 years ago
+Created by gordonbrad over 3 years ago